b-it-bots/mas_common_robotics/README.md

     cd ..
     catkin_make

-## Clone and compile the thrird party software
+## Clone and compile the MAS third party software
 First of all you have to clone the repository.

     cd ~/catkin_ws/src;